viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 ---

 _Try Viam_ is a way to try out the Viam platform without setting up any hardware yourself.
-You can take over a Viam Rover in our robotics lab for 15 minutes to play around!
+You can take over a Viam Rover in our robotics lab to play around!

 The rental rover is made up of a chassis with a Raspberry Pi 4B single board computer, two motors, encoders, and a camera.
 The Try Viam area also has an overhead camera to provide a view of the rental rover, allowing you to view its movements in real time.